2000 Summer Olympics torch relay: Route in Australia

+The torch was brought off the plane by Anna Booth who chaired the 2000 Summer Olympics Torch Relay Committee.
+She met Governor-General, Sir William Deane, at Uluru and that began the torch's journey in Australia on 8 June.
+Booth later noted that this was the greatest honour of her life.

 Lighting of the cauldron

 The Australian middle distance gold-medallist Herb Elliott carried the torch into Stadium Australia and passed it on to the final runners.
 The final succession of torch-bearers were selected to celebrate the 100 year anniversary of female participation in the Olympic Games (women were not allowed to compete at the inaugural 1896 Summer Olympics but were given the opportunity in 1900).
 Betty Cuthbert, Raelene Boyle, Dawn Fraser, Shirley Strickland, Shane Gould, and Debbie Flintoff-King, all medallists in previous Games, were given the honour of carrying the Flame before passing it to the final torch-bearer.

 The cauldron was lit by Aboriginal athlete Cathy Freeman, a decision that was at the time reported as being a "bold political and social statement".
 Freeman was the first competing athlete to light the Olympic cauldron.
 Two elements from the torch concept, fire and water, were replicated in the design of the cauldron.
 Freeman stood atop a pool of water and lit a flame that surrounded her.
 Though a computer glitch delayed proceedings for a few minutes the Flame then lifted around Freeman.

 The ten-year anniversary of the Games was celebrated in a special ceremony in 2010.
 Cathy Freeman and Paralympic champion Louise Sauvage (who was the final torchbearer at the Paralympic Games) lit the cauldron during an event attended by numerous athletes and school students.
 The twenty-year anniversary of the Games was celebrated in a special ceremony in 2020.
 The cauldron was re-lit by two up-and-coming athletes; Indigenous basketballer Tenayah Logan and teenage Paralympian Tamsin Colley.
 It was attended by Ian Thorpe, Louise Sauvage and local Sydneysiders who were volunteers during the games.
 Freeman sent a video message.